Code-Decoders/b.secure/README.md

 > "B. Secure: A Decentralized and Encrypted Password Manager"

-> "B. Secure: The Next Generation Password Manager for a More Secure Digital Future" - This title positions B. Secure as a cutting-edge solution that is paving the way for a more secure digital future.
+> "B. Secure: The Next Generation Password Manager for a More Secure Digital Future"

 ## Inspiration